 On top of encouraging more efficient fat oxidation, studies also suggest that resistant starch can boost immunity, improve blood sugar control, and lower cancer risk.
 And that's not all—resistant starches may also play a role in controlling your hunger hormones.
-One study found that including resistant starch with an evening meal increased the satiety hormone leptin by 51 percent and suppressed the hunger hormone ghrelin by 15 percent, as compared to a meal that included a simple carbohydrate like white bread.
+One study in Nutrients found that eating a diet rich in resistant caused participants to lose double the weight than the group who ate a diet high in simple carbs.

 Besides just knowing what kinds of resistant starches are out there, it'll be easier to get these nutrients into your diet with some resistant-starch-rich recipes.
 Keep reading to find out how to add these carbs to your diet.
 Then, start eating and watch the pounds melt away!

 Nutrition: 472 calories, 11.9 g fat, 10.3 g fiber, 9.7 g sugar, 12.5 g protein (calculated with honey and 2 Tbsp each of dried apricots and prunes)

 Even though it's served cold, the spices and bold flavors in this breakfast will warm and wake you right up.
 Muesli is a traditional European-inspired cereal made from a blend of whole grains, nuts, seeds, and dried fruit.
 To keep the oats raw—which preserves their resistant starches and helps you burn more fat—but still edible, the cereal is left soaking in the refrigerator, just like overnight oats!
 The healthy and satisfying combination of rolled oats, chopped hazelnuts, apricots, and cherries will satisfy your taste buds and keep your belly from rumbling before lunchtime, too.

 Get the recipe from Happy Hearted Kitchen.

 Potato Salad with Green Beans and Asparagus